xiewu/stagehand/README.md

 </div>

 <p align="center">
-  An AI web browsing framework focused on simplicity and extensibility.<br>
+  The framework for automating browsers with natural language and code.<br>
   <a href="https://docs.stagehand.dev">Read the Docs</a>
 </p>